unkokaeru/bilbois/content/Unorganised/My CV.md

 - Teamwork and collaboration
 - Problem-solving and conflict resolution
 - Cash handling and customer service
-- Time management and organizational skills
+- Time management and organisational skills
 - Empathy and understanding of customer needs

 ---